KQED News and The California Report

 The Low Income Health Program (LIHP) was built as a "bridge to reform."
 On Jan.
 1, the 600,000 Californians in the LIHP automatically transitioned to Medi-Cal.
 You can read more about Medi-Cal in this guide.

 I Buy My Own Health Insurance.
 What Does the New Health Law Mean to Me?

 The Affordable Care Act also makes it easier for individuals to shop for insurance.
-As part of the law, California set up a new online marketplace where you can buy health insurance.
+As part of the law, California set up an online marketplace where you can buy health insurance.
 The marketplace is called Covered California.
 Each plan offered on Covered California must offer a standard set of benefits.
 The goal is that consumers can make an "apples-to-apples" comparison of competing plans.

 As part of its responsibility, Covered California reviewed plans that insurance companies wanted to offer on the marketplace.
 The agency certified plans that met the requirements of the health law.
 People can shop for these certified plans and compare prices.
 In addition, consumers may qualify for subsidies (in the form of tax credits) to help them pay for insurance.